When it comes to GCSEs, a mixed bag of results is often expected by teachers and students alike.

 English language and literature

-Only 13 per cent of the GCSE students achieved a grade 7-9 in English language this year – one of the lowest percentages for any GCSE subject.
+Only 13 per cent of the GCSE students achieved a grade 7-9 in English language last year – one of the lowest percentages for any GCSE subject.
 The unpredictability of the English language exam presents the biggest challenge, as all analysis and argument must be synthesised in the exam hall when students are faced with an unseen passage.

 The scope of language and literature is also difficult.
 Students must be ready to analyse any genre and style of text in language, and to carefully select poignant quotes to support obscure essay prompts in literature.